 Swaleview Cottage is a well appointed bungalow in the grounds of the owners' quiet caravan park in the Swaledale countryside, three miles from Richmond.
 The cottage has two double bedrooms, a twin room and a single bedroom.
 There is also a bathroom and a shower room.
 The kitchen is well-equipped, there is a summer room with dining area, and a cosy sitting room with gas fire.
-Outside is off road parking for four cars, and enclosed gardens with furniture, ideal for family BBQs.
+Outside is off road parking for four cars, and enclosed gardens with furniture.
 Swaleview Cottage makes a wonderful family base for enjoying Swaledale, Wensleydale and beyond.

 |Size||Sleeps up to 6, 4 bedrooms|

 |Notes||No pets allowed, No smoking at this property|

 |Rooms||4 bedrooms, 2 bathrooms of which 2 Family bathrooms|

 |Access||Parking, Not suitable for wheelchair users|